IBScv/sacredtechflow/README.md

-# 🌊 Sacred Tech Flow
+# 🌊 Sacred Tech Flow - Ilhas Business Software (Cabo Verde)

 **Sacred Tech Flow** is a modern Flutter application focused on harmony between technology, design, and user experience.
 It explores balance — a seamless flow between data, interface, and motion — built with simplicity, clarity, and purpose.